One of my favorite go-to hikes for a quick spin into the Superstition Mountains.

+Well, really, no one is around, so I could just go back home and crawl into bed and no one would be the wiser.
 What time would it be when I’d actually arrive back in my bed?
-Another step.

 **Loud noise** Oh heck, was that a bear?!* Panic!* Kristen, bears don’t live in this area… Crap, it was a mountain lion!
 Oh man, it’s going to stalk me and kill me! *scan surrounding area searching for the slightest movement indicating the location of a stalker mountain lion* *hear sound again* Eek! *glance at one of the dogs just in time to see it sneeze a third time* Aye caramaba, Kristen!
 Calm the heck down! *deep breath*

 I get back to hiking and focus on the beauty around me, the first rays of sunshine peeking over the mountain tops.